Phazorknight/Cogito/Readme.md

 - Item Type: Defines how this item is treated for certain interactions.
   - Consumable: This item changes a player attribute on use.
 Usually used for items like health potions, etc.
   - Wieldable: This item can be "held" by the player.
 Used for Flashlight but also for stuff like weapons.
+  - Combinable: Item that can be combined with another item to create a new one.
+  - Key: Used as an item used with interactables like doors or switchers.
+They will check if said item is in the player inventory and only work if it is.
+Can be set to be discarded after use.
+  - Ammo: Used to reload/recharge wieldables.
+For examples Batteries are Ammo for the Flashlight.
 - Name: What the item is called in the HUD.
 - Description: Displayed when selected in the inventory UI.
 Shouldn't be longer than 2 lines (for now).
 - Icon: The icon that is displayed in the Slot UI and on certain hint notifications.
 - Power: A value that is used when the item is used.
-This is very ambigious and will prob be removed.
+This is very ambigious and will prob be renamed.
 - Is Stackable: Flag if an item can be stacked.
 Usually you don't want this for wieldables.
 - Stack size: How many items can be stacked max.
 If this is exceeded, the item will need to be put in it's own slot.
 - Use sound: String that plays that sound from the AudioManager on use, if it is found.